Lumae Privacy Policy

 Regardless of where your information is processed, we apply the protections described in this Privacy Policy.

-XIII.
+XIV.
 Changes to This Privacy Policy

 Lumae reserves the right to amend this Privacy Policy at any time to reflect changes in the law, our data collection and use practices, the features of our Services, or advances in technology.1 The privacy landscape is constantly evolving.11 Therefore, maintaining an up-to-date policy is essential for compliance.1